<?xml version="1.0" encoding="UTF-8"?>

 <description><![CDATA[<p>By Krisztina Géczi What began as a small gathering has grown into a lasting tradition.
 Instead of lectures and deadlines, right after the mid-term examination week, [&#8230;]</p>

-<p>The post <a rel="nofollow" href="https://mcdaniel.hu/night-canvas-cabernet-fifth-annual-art-wine-night/">A night of canvas and cabernet: the fifth annual Art &#038; Wine Night</a> appeared first on <a rel="nofollow" href="https://mcdaniel.hu">McDaniel College Budapest</a>.</p>
+<p>The post <a rel="nofollow" href="https://mcdaniel.hu/night-canvas-cabernet-fifth-annual-art-wine-night/">A night of canvas and Cabernet: the fifth annual Art &#038; Wine Night</a> appeared first on <a rel="nofollow" href="https://mcdaniel.hu">McDaniel College Budapest</a>.</p>

 ]]></description>